LBHackney-IT/API-Playbook/docs/cloudwatch-alarms.md

 # Introduction

 ## What is CloudWatch?

-According to AWS,

-    Amazon CloudWatch is a monitoring and observability service. … (It) provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, and optimise resource utilisation.
+According to AWS, Amazon CloudWatch is a monitoring and observability service.
+It provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, and optimise resource utilisation.

 CloudWatch enables real-time monitoring of many AWS services such as DynamoDB, S3, API Gateway and many more.
 See [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html) for a list of services that publish metrics to CloudWatch.
 These _metrics_ can be viewed on the CloudWatch console, viewed as statistics and in useful graphs.
 See below for a diagram of how Cloudwatch Integrates with the AWS ecosystem: